Jordan Chiles’ attorneys say documentary footage proves decision to strip her bronze medal rests on a ‘factual error’ - KESQ

 CNN has reached out to CAS for comment.

-Chiles was stripped of her first individual Olympic medal after the Romanian gymnastics team challenged the decision to revise her final score in the floor exercise to the Court of Arbitration for Sport (CAS).
+Chiles was stripped of her first individual Olympic medal after the Romanian gymnastics team challenged the decision to revise her final score in the floor exercise to CAS.

 The controversy began after Chiles’ routine in the floor final in Paris.
 Romanian gymnast Ana Bǎrbosu appeared to have locked up the bronze medal after Chiles finished her routine.